-Future engagements include Adele in Die Fledermaus at the Schlossfestspiele Ettlingen in Germany (July, August 2021), Exultate Jubilate with the Okayama Philharmonic Orchestra (September 2021), Fauré’s Requiem at L’église de la Madeleine in Paris (January 2022) as well as Brahms’ Ein deutsches Requiem at the Wiener Musikverein (June 2022).
-She will also make her debut at the Grand Théatre de Genève in Matthew Shlomowitz’ opera Electric Dreams (tba).
+Future engagements include Adele in Die Fledermaus at the Schlossfestspiele Ettlingen in Germany (summer 2021), and her debuts at the Luzerner Theater in Du Yun’s oper Zolle (fall 2021) and at the Grand Théatre de Genève in Matthew Shlomowitz’ Electric Dreams (postponed due to pandemic).
+On the concert stage she will perform Exsultate Jubilate with the Okayama Philharmonic Orchestra (September 2021), Fauré’s Requiem at L’église de la Madeleine in Paris (January 2022) as well as Brahms’ Ein deutsches Requiem at the Wiener Musikverein (June 2022).

 During her studies, she also performed Morgana in Handel’s Alcina (MuTh Konzertsaal Wien), Poppea in Monteverdi’s L’incoronazione di Poppea (Neue Studiobühne Wien), Contessa di Folleville in Rossini’s Il viaggio a Reims, (Neue Studiobühne Wien), Lia-San in Abraham’s operetta Viktor und ihr Husar as well as Erste Dame und Erster Knabe in Die Zauberflöte and Zerlina in Don Giovanni (Schlosstheater Schönbrunn).